Shivang44/Screenur/README.md

 Developed in C++ using the Winapi (win32) along with GDI/GDI+ for graphics and libcurl for uploading to imgur.

 # Features
-- User-selectable region screenshot and fullscreen screenshot support
-- Automatically uploads screenshot to imgur, opens in browser, and copies url to clipboard
+- **Automatically uploads screenshot to imgur, opens in browser, and copies url to clipboard**
-- Multi-monitor support
-- Small footprint: Less than 500kb and very light on system resources
+- **Small**: Less than 500kb and very light on system resources
-- No install required and no external dependancies
+- **No install required** and no external dependancies
-- Completely open source and images are never stored -- inspect the source and build it yourself if you don't believe me!
+- Completely **open source** and images are never stored -- inspect the source and build it yourself if you don't believe me!

 # Download
 The latest binary can be found [here](https://github.com/Shivang44/Screenur/raw/master/Screenur.exe)